thatguystone/approxidate/README.md

 There's only one function: `int approxidate(const char *date, struct timeval *t)`.
 It returns 0 when it parsed the date, -1 when it couldn't.

+When compiling, be sure to link in the math library (-lm), and you're good.

 ```c
 #include <approxidate.h>